Community Surge Testing at Culver Family Welcome Center

 To help stem the surge of cases in the Oshkosh region, the U.S. Department of Health and Human Services (HHS) has opened a COVID-19 community testing center on the Oshkosh campus in the Culver Family Welcome Center.

 The site will be open 9 a.m. to 5 p.m.
-Monday through Friday at least through March.
+Monday through Friday.
+We expect the site to continue operating at least through the remainder of the spring 2021 semester.
 Free parking is available in the Culver Center lot.

 You may not get tested without an appointment.
 Use the steps below to schedule a test.
 Do not use the Prevea App or call the Culver Family Welcome Center to schedule a test or to ask questions about the testing.
 The only way to schedule a test is to register at DoINeedaCovid19test.com using the steps below.